Temple Newsam Preceptory: History

-The Templars acquired the site sometime before 1181, being the death date of the Archbishop of York to whom the charter of confirmation was addressed, and lost the land shortly after the Order was dissolved in 1307.
+The Templars acquired the site sometime before 1181, being the death date of the Archbishop of York to whom the charter of confirmation was addressed.
+The Order held the property until it was dissolved in 1307.
 The land controlled by the preceptory would have taken in much of the present estate, and extended to the Aire in the south, which may have been used to export wool via the Cistercian port at Hull.

 The main purpose of the preceptory seems to have been sheep-farming, and therefore the production of wool, although it also maintained the church at Whitkirk, a mile to the North-East of the present house.
+In 1185 the preceptory was recorded as having a fulling mill shortly after acquiring the site.

 The excavated part of the site is presumed to have fallen into disrepair by 1347, when Colton Beck was diverted through the dovecote.
 The cause of the diversion may have been provision for a mill, which implies continued use, possibly further south towards the river.